How to process assets

 export default site;

-We also created the function minifyCSS to remove unnecessary spaces and line breaks in the CSS code.
+We created the function minifyCSS to remove unnecessary spaces and line breaks in the CSS code.
 This is a basic function for illustration purposes.
 There are many open-source packages that you can use that will do a better job.
 We wanted to keep this demo simple, so we created a simple function ourselves.

 Tip